awalsolution/pos-api/README.md

          node ace db:seed
       ```

-      or

-      ```bash
-      node ace db:seed --files "./database/seeders/main/index_seeder.ts"
-      ```

       Please note that this operation could take a couple of minutes.

-8. Get an email and password of a user and log in.
-9. Congratulations.
+8. Congratulations.
 You have successfully set up the InSync.

 # Resources